incise-project/incise2019-techreport/README.md

 Report and interactive visualisations) to help foster engagement with stakeholders as work progresses towards a new edition of the InCiSE index.

+### Differences from the original 2019 publication

-Please note, some typographic errors have been corrected as part of the re-publication of this report.
+Please note, as part of the re-publication of this report into a web format Chapter 3 of the original report has had its constituent sections split into individual chapters to improve readability and navigation.
+Some typographic errors have been corrected as part of the re-publication of this report.
 There have also been some changes to the tables and figures when compared to the original report, these are largely for layout purposes (except in the case of one chart where external source data availability has changed).
-Footnotes have been added to charts and tables to indicate these changes.
+Footnotes have been added to charts, tables and chapters to indicate changes in content and differences in numbering.

 ## Citation